-🔣 Note: Changing policy modes between interfaces resets firewall policies and addresses and IPSec VPN policies.
+Changing policy modes between interfaces resets firewall policies and addresses and IPSec VPN policies.

-To change the policy mode between the internal and external interface using the web-based manager:
+To change the policy mode between interfaces using the web-based manager:

-- Go to Firewall > Mode . - Select the mode for connections between the internal and external interface.
+- Go to Firewall > Mode . - Choose the interface pair for which to change the policy mode. - Select the mode for connections between the interfaces from the Mode list.
 Select NAT to change the policy mode to NAT mode.
-Select Route to change the policy mode to route mode.
+Select Route to change the policy mode to route mode. - Click Apply.

-• Click Apply.